MichielNoback/java_gitbook/05_web/first_project.md

-# Create an internationalized Java web project with servlets and Thymeleaf
+# An internationalized Java web project with Thymeleaf

 ## Introduction